 Both mochas and lattes are delicious espresso beverages.
 Your choice of beverage depends on your mood, health needs, and personal preferences.

-A latte can be a great daily morning coffee drink, while a mocha is a fantastic pick-me-up on a Saturday afternoon.
+I would choose a latte as a great daily morning coffee drink, while a mocha makes a fantastic pick-me-up treat on a Saturday afternoon.

 What’s your opinion about mocha vs lattes?
 Let us know your thoughts below!